Cabello's nonlocality argument for multisetting high-dimensional systems and its experimental test: Discussion and conclusion

 Then, based on the experimental results in Fig. 3 and Fig. 4, the experimental $S$ can be calculated as: $S^{\rm{opt}}_{(3,2,1)}=17.54\pm1.22\%$, $S^{\rm{opt}}_{(4,2,1)}=19.59\pm1.52\%$, $S^{\rm{opt}}_{(5,2,1)}=22.85\pm1.08\%$, $S^{\rm{opt}}_{(6,2,1)}=21.76\pm0.85\%$, $S^{\rm{opt}}_{(2,2,1)}=7.02\pm1.07\%$, $S^{\rm{opt}}_{(2,3,1)}=10.99\pm1.18\%$, and $S^{\rm{opt}}_{(2,4,1)}=5.06\pm2.09\%$.
 We can see the experimental results can violate the inequality up to 26 standard deviations, and thus confirm the nonlocal behavior of quantum mechanics.

 In summary, we have successfully extended CNA to arbitrary ($k$, $d$) scenarios, combining theoretical insights with experimental validation.
 The theoretical analysis, supported by compatibility graphs, establishes a novel logical framework for CNA, demonstrating an increased maximum successful probability correlated with settings ($k$) and dimensions ($d$).
 In alignment with our theoretical exploration, our experimental efforts utilize controllable photonic orbital angular momentum entanglement, revealing nonlocality with experimentally recorded probabilities of 20.29\% and 28.72\% in the (2, 4, 1) and (6, 2, 1) scenarios, respectively.
 These results underscore an intensified contradiction between quantum mechanics and classical theory, highlighting the significance of CNA in high-dimensional scenarios.
-Our findings contribute to the ongoing discourse on quantum nonlocality, emphasizing the potential of CNA in device-independent applications \cite{zhang2022device,i2022quantum}, particularly for systems with high-dimensional entanglement.
+Intriguingly, our analysis establishes that, even in high-dimensional systems, the CNA can reach a larger successful probability than the general Hardy’s paradox.
+Since higher success probability implies greater robustness and noise resistance, our scheme is better equipped to withstand the effects of environmental noise in high-dimensional quantum communication.
+Recently, we became aware that the paradox interpreted as the failure of the transitivity implications (FTI) and the Cabello-Liang-Li (CLL) Hardy-type paradox, were also demonstrated theoretically \cite{chen2024hardy}.
+These are equivalent to the CNA in the $(k, d, 1)$ scenario and the $(k, d, k)$ scenario, respectively.
+Their theoretical results for the FTI-based Hardy-type paradox, as well as their earlier work \cite{chen2023quantum}, align closely with those presented in Table I. In this regards, our results using high-dimensional OAM entanglement also offer a possible platform, from the experimental point of view, to demonstrate their theoretical findings.
+Furthermore, our findings contribute to the current understanding of quantum nonlocality, emphasizing the potential of CNA in device-independent applications \cite{zhang2022device,i2022quantum}, particularly for quantum systems with high-dimensional entanglement.